carvel-dev/carvel-community/proposals/ytt/002-raw-data-values/README.md

 - in the rare case where a Configuration Consumer _does_ wish to customize the processing of their data values, they have the full power of `ytt`'s Overlay features available to them.
 - in the specific case of replacing the contents of an array, this amounts to understanding one (1) annotation: `@overlay/replace`.

-We believe there is no need, at this time, to provide a convenience mechanism to affect any other than the default overlay operations on data values.
+Given these factors, we believe there is no need, at this time, to provide a convenience mechanism to affect any other than the default overlay operations on data values.

 ##### Consideration: File Marks can be Ambiguous